hugoduncan/dado/dev/design/adr/adr-ai-message.md

   - Message construction and validation
   - Message Thread operations (add message, add context, add response).
     These work immutably.
+  - Update the system prompt for a message thread.
   - File handling (adding file content to context/messages).
 Files will be added by specifying the path.
 The path is used for the context `:name`, and the files content is read to pass as the context